 In addition to the physical education curriculum, many sporting opportunities are offered.
 Children are requested to support their school and take part in school-organized activities, to the best of their ability.

 Competitive football for boys and girls is organized in the first term through the Cumann na mBunscol competitions.
 There is an U11 competition, suitable for 4th/5th class pupils and an U13 competition for 5th/6th.
 The school has won these competitions a number of times, most recently in 2016.
 The Girls won the U11 County title in 2018.

 Powerstown normally supports the Cross Country athletics event organized by Clonmel Athletics Club during the year.
-For the past two years, the school has won the overall school trophy.
+For the past three years, the school has won the overall school trophy.
 A second track and field event is held later in the year which is also normally part of the school calendar.